1. What are the academic requirements for the application?

 12. What expenses will I be responsible for beyond the EWH fee?

 You will be receiving most meals at your home stays during your trip.
-Which meals and when varies between Africa and Central America.
+Which meals and when varies between programs.
 You will be responsible for paying for the remaining meals.
 You will need to get back and forth to work and classes each day, which will cost you between $1 and $2 US dollars per day.
+You will need to pay for your transport back to the End of Program Conference from your host hospital.
 There will be one organized social activity during the summer.
 Outside of this activity, you will be responsible for any expenses associated with social activities.
 This varies widely depending on the amount of money you spend on social activities.
 You will need to pay entrance and exit fees for each country you visit.

 13. What are the dates for this year’s program?